Ciriak/Steam-Scanner/README.md

 # Steam Scanner

 Get all you games on Steam !
-Steam Scanner run as a background process, grab games from others launchers and automaticly add them to Steam.
+Steam Scanner run as a background process, grab games from others launchers and automaticly add them to your Steam library.

 ## Prerequisites

-* Yarn (using npm cause issue with native dependencies building)
+* Yarn (using npm cause issues with native dependencies building)

 For windows, as admin